axibase/atsd/README.md

 Compared to traditional databases, ATSD requires up to **50 times** less disk space.
 Refer to [compression tests](./administration/compaction/README.md) for more details.

-Scale storage capacity by adding data nodes to the underlying HDFS cluster.
-With ATSD and [AWS EMR](./installation/aws-emr-s3.md), storage capacity is right-sized automatically, completely independent of  processing capacity.
+The storage capacity can be scaled by adding data nodes to the underlying HDFS cluster.
+With ATSD on [AWS EMR](./installation/aws-emr-s3.md), storage capacity is right-sized automatically, independent of  processing capacity.

 ## Use Cases